lbighetti/guia.elm-lang.pt/book/types/README.md

 It is great to have an assistant for simple mistakes like this, but it is even more valuable when you have hundreds of files and a bunch of collaborators making changes.
 No matter how big and complex things get, the Elm compiler checks that _everything_ fits together properly just based on the source code.
 -->

-É ótimo ter um assitente para erros simples como esse, mas ele'é ainda mais valioso quando você tem centenas de arquivos e diversos colaboradores fazendo mudanças.
+É ótimo ter um assitente para erros simples como esse, mas ele é ainda mais valioso quando você tem centenas de arquivos e diversos colaboradores fazendo mudanças.
 Nao importa o quão grandes e complexas as coisas fiquem, o compilador Elm garante que _tudo_ se encaixe adequadamente baseando-se apenas no código fonte.

 <!--
 The better you understand types, the more the compiler feels like a friendly assistant.
 So let's start learning more!